 - a.
-Testing for both influenza and SARS-CoV-2 using a nucleic acid detection assay (e.g PCR or molecular) is recommended. - Ideally, a multiplex assay for influenza A/B and SARS-CoV-2 can be ordered.
+Testing for both influenza and SARS-CoV-2 using a nucleic acid detection assay (e.g PCR or molecular) is recommended. - i.
+Ideally, a multiplex assay for influenza A/B and SARS-CoV-2 can be ordered.
 If only singleplex assays are available, you might need to collect two respiratory specimens. - b.
 Rapid influenza antigen detection assays are not recommended for hospitalized patients due to low sensitivities.
-If a hospitalized patient is diagnosed with influenza using rapid antigen testing, another specimen should be collected and sent to the state laboratory or another reference lab for PCR confirmation.
+For hospitalized patients, a positive rapid antigen test=should be confirmed with NAAT testing.